yugr/rust-slides/materials/materials.md

 - Rust’s iterators are inefficient, and here’s what we can do about it: https://medium.com/@veedrac/rust-is-slow-and-i-am-the-cure-32facc0fdcb
   * [Reddit](https://www.reddit.com/r/rust/comments/5ez38g/rusts_iterators_are_inefficient_and_heres_what_we/)
 - Iterators vs index loops performance: https://users.rust-lang.org/t/iterators-vs-index-loops-performance/52131
+  * Assignee: yugr
+  * Status: in progress
 - Performance difference between iterator and for loop: https://users.rust-lang.org/t/performance-difference-between-iterator-and-for-loop/50254
+  * Assignee: yugr
+  * Status: in progress
 - Performance of iterator over for-loops without boundry check: https://users.rust-lang.org/t/performance-of-iterator-over-for-loops-without-boundry-checks/96162
+  * Assignee: yugr
+  * Status: in progress
 - Are iterators even efficient? https://users.rust-lang.org/t/are-iterators-even-efficient/36050
+  * Assignee: yugr
+  * Status: in progress
 - Iter with step_by(2) performs slowly: https://github.com/rust-lang/rust/issues/59281
+  * Assignee: yugr
+  * Status: in progress
 - What additional performance overhead does the use of iterators: https://internals.rust-lang.org/t/what-additional-performance-overhead-does-the-use-of-iterators-and-closures-cause/20296
+  * Assignee: yugr
+  * Status: in progress
 - We all know `iter` is faster than `loop`, but why: https://users.rust-lang.org/t/we-all-know-iter-is-faster-than-loop-but-why/51486
+  * Assignee: yugr
+  * Status: in progress
 - Why for_each is much faster than for loop in release mode: https://stackoverflow.com/questions/76091417/why-for-each-is-much-faster-than-for-loop-in-release-mode-cargo-run-r
+  * Assignee: yugr
+  * Status: in progress
 - Iterator::fold is a little slow compared to bare loop: https://github.com/rust-lang/rust/issues/76725
+  * Assignee: yugr
+  * Status: in progress
 - Iterator-based approach performs 10x worse than manual implementation https://github.com/rust-lang/rust/issues/80416
     * Assignee: zakhar
     * Status: DONE (15m)